On a problem of optimal transport under marginal martingale constraints: Introduction

-We already note that several of the basic features of the problem \eqref{PrimalMart} are similar to the usual optimal transport problem.
-This appeals for instance to the weak compactness of $\Pi(\mu,\nu)$ and $\M(\mu,\nu)$.
-If $c$ is lower semi-continuous, this carries over to the mapping $\pi\mapsto\E_\pi [c]$ for either space of transport plans.

-In particular the infimum is attained.
-Note also that as in the standard setup the problem has a natural dual formulation \cite{BeHePe11}.
-However as we already mentioned in the previous paragraph, while there is always a transport plan which moves $\mu$ to $\nu$, the marginal distributions need to satisfy additional assumptions to guarantee that a \emph{martingale} transport plan exists: the set $\M(\mu, \nu)$ is non-empty if and only if $\mu$ is smaller than $\nu $ in the \emph{convex order} (see Definition \ref{ConvexOrderDef}).
-More details are provided in Section 2 along with a construction of a martingale transport plan between two given marginals.
+We note that several of the basic features of the problem \eqref {PrimalMart} are similar to the usual optimal transport problem.
+This appeals, for instance, to the weak compactness of $\Pi(\mu,\nu)$ and $\M (\mu,\nu)$.
+If $c$ is lower semicontinuous, this carries over to the mapping $\pi\mapsto\E_\pi[c]$ for either space of transport plans.
+In particular, the infimum is attained.
+Note also that as in the standard setup the problem has a natural dual formulation \cite {BeHePe11}.
+However, as we already mentioned in the previous paragraph, while there is always a transport plan which moves $\mu$ to $\nu$, the marginal distributions need to satisfy additional assumptions to guarantee that a \emph{martingale} transport plan exists: The set $\M (\mu, \nu)$ is nonempty if and only if $\mu$ is smaller than $\nu$ in the \emph{convex order} (see Definition~\ref{ConvexOrderDef}).
+More details are provided in Section~\ref{sec:basic} along with a construction of a martingale transport plan between two given marginals.

-\subsection{Summary on the classical transport problem on $\R$}
+\subsection{Summary on the classical transport problem on $\mathbb{R}$}